How to stop midges biting: Plagued by the tiny nasties? Don't despair - we've got 16 top tips to keep the hated insects at bay

 Lake and mountain

-Camping near water sources might be scenic, but it could make you more vulnerable to en masse midge attacks (Image credit: John Lawson (Getty))
+Camping near water sources might be scenic, but it could make you more vulnerable to midge attacks (Image credit: John Lawson (Getty))

 Avoid sheltered and shaded areas

-Like crooks and criminals in dark alleys, midges tend to favour secluded, shaded spots.
-When pitching your tent or taking a pit stop on your hike, try to find a spot that’s more exposed.
+Midges tend to favor secluded, shaded spots.
+When pitching your tent or taking a pit stop on a thru-hike, try to find a spot that’s more exposed so a breeze or wind keeps the flying beasties away

-Midges aren’t fans of altitude, primarily because of the lower temperatures and stronger winds.
-As such, heading above the 750m / 2,500 ft mark should keep you safe or at least keep your bite count to a less tolerable number.
+Midges aren’t fans of altitude, mainly because of lower temperatures and stronger winds.
+This usually means that heading above 750m / 2,500 ft should keep you safe, or at least keep your bite count to a more tolerable number.

 Use the shoulder season